DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: The Proposed Method:

 \textbf{\textit{Global correlation delay.}} we first estimate the global propagation delay by maximizing the cross-correlation~\cite{azaria1984time} between latent correlated series $\mathcal{X}_{a,:}\in\mathbb{R}^{T}$ and $\mathcal{X}_{b,:}\in\mathbb{R}^{T}$ via temporal shifting~\cite{long2024unveiling}.
 Meanwhile, we quantify the \emph{correlation strength} as the peak correlation value:

 where $\overset{t}{\rightarrow}$ denotes a $t$-step shift applied to $\mathcal{X}_{a,:}$, and $\textit{corr}(\cdot)$ represents the Pearson correlation function.
 The strength $\rho_{ab}$ is used to weight cross-variate aggregation, so that more strongly correlated pairs contribute more.
+In contrast, noisier or less reliable pairs are naturally downweighted, reducing the influence of noisy or weakly correlated variate pairs.
 Since $\tau_{ab}$ is defined in the original time point scale, we map it to the token scale as an integer shift:

+where $P$ is the number of time points per token.
+Here, $\Delta_{ab}>0$ indicates that series $a$ lags behind series $b$ on the token scale.

 where $P$ is the time points per token, $\Delta_{ab}>0$ indicates that series $a$ lags behind series $b$ on the token scale.